juneedahamed/pysnmp_sample/README.md

 # How to use pysnmp
  1. Refer to installation.md on how to install dependencies and pysnmp itself
- 2. The libsmi was installed at ~/snmp/apps and pyasn1 and pysnmp at python site-packages
+ 2. The libsmi was installed at ~/snmp/apps, pyasn1 and pysnmp at python site-packages
  3. The libsmi is used to convert .mib files to .py files
  4. Convert using the command